 There is something special about our staff community.
 The adventure based program, the focus on experiential education, the intensity of the program’s daily life, the realization we are engaged in the privileged and challenging work of helping young people turn their lives around, the high energy of program staff – our workplace culture is sacred, and we work hard to sustain it.
 We work hard and play hard, we support and challenge each other, we keep a constant focus on safety, and we give and accept feedback as continuous learners helping each other become steadily better at what we do.
 We do this because we believe that every task is worth doing right.
 If this sounds like you, we’d like you on our team.

-Our most frequent employment opportunities are for Instructors/RCW, and Irregularly Scheduled Program Support Officers.
+Our most frequent employment opportunities are for Outdoor Adventure Specialist/RCW, and Irregularly Scheduled Program Support Officers.

-Instructors/Residential Care Workers (RCW) provide direct service programming including delivery of the intensive therapeutic and behaviour management program, facilitating adventure activities ranging from games/initiatives, low and high ropes course and challenge course activities, leading wilderness expeditions, and supporting the school program.
-Instructors typically possess a relevant college certificate or university degree and some work experience relevant to working with youth in an adventure setting.
-Instructors are required to have, or quickly obtain minimum certifications for Bronze Cross, First Aid/CPR level B, and F-class driver’s license.
-A medical note indicating that the candidate is fit for duties and a criminal reference check (CPIC) and vulnerable sector screen (VSS) are also required.
+Wendigo Lake’s Project D.A.R.E.
+Program provides direct service programming including delivery of the intensive therapeutic and behaviour management program; facilitating adventure activities ranging from games/initiatives, low and high ropes courses and other challenge activities; leading wilderness expeditions; supporting the school program; and facilitating life skills programming including cooking and daily chores routines.
+OAS/RCW’s typically possess a relevant college diploma or university degree and some work experience relevant to working with youth in outdoor adventure and/or residential/treatment settings.
+OAS/RCW’s are required to have, or quickly obtain minimum certifications for Bronze Cross, First Aid/CPR, F-class driver’s license, and pleasure craft operator’s card.
 Instructors are paid a variable per diem based on work experience, services provided, and level of responsibility.
-Working a minimum average of eighteen days per month, typical annual income ranges from $32,000-$40,000 plus benefits including an extended health care plan.
-If you are well-qualified, enjoy the challenge of working with youth who have very challenging behaviours, and would like to work as a member of a supportive and motivated team, send a cover letter and resume to: firstname.lastname@example.org
+A typical annual income ranges from $35,000-$50,000 plus benefits including an extended health care plan.
+Work schedules vary per program, but average 15 days per month.
+If you are well-qualified, enjoy the challenge of working with youth who have very challenging behaviours, and would like to work as a member of a motivated team within a culture of support and feedback, send a cover letter and resume to: [email protected].

 Program Support Officers (PSO)